Understanding ATM Error Codes and Quick Fixes for Users

 Your Personal Identification Number (PIN) is the secret code that authenticates your transactions.
 Never share your PIN with anyone, not even bank employees, as they will never ask for it.
 This secrecy is fundamental to your account security.

 When entering your PIN at an ATM, always cover the keypad with your other hand to prevent shoulder surfing.
 Memorise your PIN and avoid writing it down.
-Protecting your PIN is crucial, as it's the primary barrier against unauthorised open to your funds.
+Protecting your PIN is crucial, as it is the primary barrier against unauthorised access to your funds.

 Check Your Statements Regularly

 Regularly reviewing your bank statements is a vital habit for monitoring your account activity and catching any suspicious transactions early.
 This vigilance allows you to spot discrepancies that might indicate fraud or an unrecognised ATM debit.
-You're acting as your own financial auditor.
+You are acting as your own financial auditor.

 Many banks offer instant alerts for transactions via SMS or email, which can provide real-time updates on your spending.
 If you notice any unauthorised transactions, report them to your bank immediately, as per official RBI guidelines (2026), timely reporting can limit your liability.